Garbaz/cannonball_polygonal_num/README.md

 ### Run/Configure

-To configure from where to where the program should search, you have to change the constants at the top of the source file.
+To configure from where to where the program should search, you have to change the constants in [src/config.h](src/config.h) and compile.
 See the comment above them for what the different constants mean.

 ### Improvements